eugenelin89/pitchcommand/PitchCommand_Model_Logic.md

   1. Update transition table with new example
   2. Recompute distribution if necessary (for smoothing)
   3. Update model state per pitcher (in-memory or file/db)
+  4. Trigger background task for model persistence

 - Use Laplace smoothing (add-one) to avoid zero-probability bias early on
+- Implement as FastAPI background task for non-blocking updates

 ---